ezEngine/docs-src/pages/docs/animation/paths/spline-component.md

 * `Flags`: Preview flags for the spline.
 Options include *Visualize Spline*, *Visualize Up Dir*, and *Visualize Tangents*.
 * `Closed`: Whether the spline should loop back to the first node.
-* `Nodes`: This array references all nodes by name or [object path](../../concepts/object-paths.md).
-Non-existing names are ignored.

 Also see the [spline node component](spline-node-component.md) for options on each node.